Beexoul/Quote-Generator/README.md

 The quotes used in this application are sourced from various authors and online collections.
 The credits for these quotes go to their respective authors.

-## License

-The Quote Generator is open-source and available under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this project for personal and commercial purposes.

 ## Contribution